 The plan will help guide the direction of health equity in the Americas at the civic, government and academic levels.
 CenHealth will publish the results on its website in November.

-Looking ahead, the path toward health equity will be challenging — especially considering the sensitive political climate surrounding immigration, said Maryann Pentz, PhD, co-director of CenHealth, professor of preventive medicine and Sidney R. Garfield Chair in Health Sciences.
+Looking ahead, the path toward health equity will be challenging — especially considering the sensitive political climate surrounding immigration, said Maryann Pentz, PhD, co-director of CenHealth, professor of Population and Public Health Sciences and Sidney R. Garfield Chair in Health Sciences.

 In a presentation about obesity prevention and control along the U.S.-Mexico border, UC San Diego professor John Elder, PhD, said, “You can build fences, but you cannot stop the spread of culture.”

 And as new public health threats like Zika virus emerge, regional collaboration and partnerships are more important than ever, said Jonathan Samet, MD, MS, Flora L. Thornton Chair of the Department of Preventive Medicine at USC and director of the USC Institute for Global Health.